 Reggae.be is an initiative of the non-profit organization Beljam Reggae Massive (BRM).
 Our goal is to promote and support Jamaican music and culture in all its forms.

-We consciously opt for high quality, well written event reports, album reviews, interviews and news stories.
-As we also try to reach the French and English speaking reggae community, we try to publish as many of our articles as possible in three languages.
+We deliberately choose high-quality, well-written reviews, album reviews, interviews and news articles.
+We also want to appeal to French- and English-speaking readers, so we try to publish as many articles as possible in three languages.

 Editor in Chief